medo64/MicroCA/README.md

 `-e`
 Exports the resulting key as PKCS12 file.

+`-i <ipaddress>`
+IP address to add into subjectAltName extension.
+Can be repeated multiple times.

+`-m <email>`
+E-mail address to add into subjectAltName extension.
+Can be repeated multiple times.

+`-n <dnsname>`
+DNS name to add into subjectAltName extension.
+Can be repeated multiple times.

 `-p`
 Creates a self-signed end entity certificate, i.e. no certificate authority is used.